-

 Understanding our energy resources is a more useful concept than work-life balance

-When we have joy and energy creation, this is transferable so can give us resilience to survive the difficult or enable the capacity to grow.
+Every day we need to have joy and energy creation and this is then able give us resilience to survive the difficult when our energy is used up.

 When we are supported and lifted up by our community, we can be inspired.